EnneadGames/EG-QG-Artefact-Name/README.md

 Click on "Save Module Settings"

 Importing
-Make sure the macros and tables are imported into your world first
+Make sure the tables are imported into your world first

 How to use

-The macro should then be dragged to the hotbar to use Alternatly,
+Drag the